How each driving lesson works

 Lesson middle

-You are now ready to embark upon your first learning goal and associated practice task or activity.
-Remember each practice task or activity should ideally be small and therefore only slightly more difficult than the one before it.
+You are now ready to embark upon your first practical learning goal and associated practise task or activity.
+Remember each practise task or activity should ideally be small and therefore only slightly more difficult than the one before it.

 Lesson end

-The end of the lesson is where you asses what has been achieved and how you feel the lesson went.
-In particular you will mark the ability targets for the lesson contained in the workbook and update the master progress record at the back.
+The end of the lesson is where you assess what has been achieved and how you feel the lesson went.
+In particular you will mark the ability targets for the topic(s) covered.
+These can be found in the workbook/app.
+Finally you would update the master progress record.